Are you looking for the best podcasting hosting sites in 2024 for your podcast business?

 But the answer is that there is no specific length.
-It depends on you and what you want to archive or the information you want to pass across your listeners.
+It depends on what you want to archive or the information you want to pass across to your listeners.

 There is no actual length for a podcast episode.

-Some Podcast can take averages of 2 hours per episode while some shows are 25 – 30 minutes long.
-But make sure it worth the time of the listeners.
+Some Podcasts can take averages of 2 hours per episode, while some shows are 25 – 30 minutes long.
+But make sure it is worth the time of the listeners.

-All podcast can benefit from editing, so be sure to cut out the parts of the episode that don’t add any value to the listener.
+All podcasts can benefit from editing, so cut out the parts of the episode that don’t add any value to the listener.

-Now that your podcast is ready, it is time to talk about podcast schedule.
+Now that your podcast is ready, it is time to discuss the podcast schedule.